 Want to have a custom VPN experience, where you get the freedom to choose the servers you set up or have access to?
 Viscosity might just be the VPN tool for you.

-But for those looking for a more full-service option that offers torrenting support and Netflix access, we recommend you go to our top 10 list.
+But for those looking for a more full-service option that offers torrenting support and Netflix access while having a native app for all operating systems and devices, we recommend going with the best.